ChrisCodeTrials/web-inventory-app/README.md

 ## Features

-- **Add a Movie:** Easily add new movies to your inventory by providing movie details such as:
+- **Add a Movie:** Easily add new movies to the inventory by providing movie details such as:
 * If a value is required, the field MUST be filled in *

  **Title** = (the name of the movie), **required**